 Visit your first TryHackMe room at https://tryhackme.com/room/openvpn and complete it using the machine you intend to work from for the course.

-Join the following room on TryHackMe:https://tryhackme.com/room/principlesofsecurity .
-The room covers the fundamental security principles, terminology, access control models, and threat models.
-Complete the exercise.
+Join the following room on TryHackMe: https://tryhackme.com/r/room/securityprinciples .
+The room covers the fundamental security principles.
+Complete the first 3 tasks for this room.